gijsvanhoutum/alan/README.md

 ## TODO

-- General cleanup and debugging of the difference devives and algorithms.
-Current is bloated
+- General cleanup and debugging of the different devices and algorithms.
+The current implementation is bloated and many algorithms do not completely work.
 - Comments throughout need to be updated.